Angarsk

 Angarsk (Ангарск) is a city and the administrative center of Angarsky District of Irkutsk Oblast, Russia, located on the Kitoy River, 51 km from Irkutsk, the administrative center of the oblast.
 Population:

 History

-It was founded in 1948 as an industrial community and was granted city status on May 30, 1951.
+Angarsk was founded in 1948 as an industrial community and was granted city status on May 30, 1951.

 Administrative and municipal status

 Within the framework of administrative divisions, Angarsk serves as the administrative center of Angarsky District, to which it is directly subordinated.
 As a municipal division, the city of Angarsk and thirteen rural localities of Angarsky District are incorporated as Angarskoye Urban Okrug.